n123git/yw-mapenvconv/README.md

 To run it either:
 * [Visit the website :P](http://n123git.github.io/yw-mapenvconv)
 * Download the `index.html` and open it with a web browser for offline access.

+Instructions:
+* In CfgBin Editor export the old mapenv as JSON
+* Place it in this tool and select the game
+* Download the modified JSON